j1an5/workers-oauth-provider-forgbot/README.md

 // handler, and are exactly the objects that the `OAuthProvider` itself received from the Workers
 // runtime.
 //
-// The `oauth` parameter provides an API by which the application can call back to the
+// The `env.OAUTH_PROVIDER` provides an API by which the application can call back to the
 // OAuthProvider.
-async function fetchDefault(request: Request, env, ctx, oauth: OAuthHelpers) {
+async function fetchDefault(request: Request, env, ctx) {
   let url = new URL(request.url);

   if (url.pathname == "/authorize") {
     // This is a request for our OAuth authorization flow UI.
 It is up to the application to
     // implement this.
 However, the OAuthProvider library provides some helpers to assist.

-    // `oauth.parseAuthRequest()` parses the OAuth authorization request to extract the parameters
+    // `env.OAUTH_PROVIDER.parseAuthRequest()` parses the OAuth authorization request to extract the parameters
     // required by the OAuth 2 standard, namely response_type, client_id, redirect_uri, scope, and
     // state.
-It returns an object containing all these (using idiomatic camelCase naming). let oauthReqInfo = oauth.parseAuthRequest(request);
+It returns an object containing all these (using idiomatic camelCase naming). let oauthReqInfo = env.OAUTH_PROVIDER.parseAuthRequest(request);

-    // `oauth.lookupClient()` looks up metadata about the client, as definetd by RFC-7591.
+    // `env.OAUTH_PROVIDER.lookupClient()` looks up metadata about the client, as definetd by RFC-7591.
 This
     // includes things like redirect_uris, client_name, logo_uri, etc.
-    let clientInfo = await oauth.lookupClient(oauthReqInfo.clientId);
+    let clientInfo = await env.OAUTH_PROVIDER.lookupClient(oauthReqInfo.clientId);

     // At this point, the application should use `oauthReqInfo` and `clientInfo` to render an
     // authorization consent UI to the user.
 The details of this are up to the app so are not
     // shown here.

-    // After the user has granted consent, the application calls `oauth.completeAuthorization()` to
+    // After the user has granted consent, the application calls `env.OAUTH_PROVIDER.completeAuthorization()` to
     // grant the authorization.
-    let {redirectTo} = oauth.completeAuthorization({
+    let {redirectTo} = await env.OAUTH_PROVIDER.completeAuthorization({
       // The application passes back the original OAuth request info that was returned by
       // `parseAuthRequest()` earlier.
       request: oauthReqInfo,